hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 There are two situations where PURPLE will attempt to recover structural variants.
 The first is when a copy number segment is unsupported by an existing structural variant.
 The second is to search for an structural variant which could offset the copy number impact of an existing “unbalanced” structural variant break that has a ploidy not supported by the copy number change.
 A structural variant is considered unbalanced if the unexplained copy number change (ie. the ploidy - copy number change) is greater than 20% of the copy number at the breakpoint and > 0.5.
 An unbalanced structural variant must also have a min depth window count of 5 in the copy number segments immediately before and after the SV breakpoint.
+If only one leg of a structural variant is unbalanced but suitable candidate was found, a single ended breakpoint will be inferred at that position.

 Eligible recovery candidates must: